abap2UI5/docs/docs/development/xlsx.md

 :::

 ::: tip **ABAP Cloud**
-The snippets provided above are not compatible with ABAP Cloud, just replace the code in the `lcl_help` class with function from the new  XCO_CP_XLSX APIs.
+The snippets provided above are not compatible with ABAP Cloud.
+To make them compatible, replace the code in the lcl_help class with functions from the new XCO_CP_XLSX APIs.
 :::

 #### abap2xlsx
 For advanced functionality, consider leveraging the wonderful open-source project [abap2xlsx](https://github.com/abap2xlsx/abap2xlsx), which offers reusable APIs for all common XLSX operations.
+It works entirely within the ABAP stack and, therefore, seamlessly with abap2UI5.

 #### UI5 Spreadsheet
-SAP offers the `sap.ui.export.Spreadsheet`control to export table content directly at the frontend.
-With some additional logic this control is also usable with abap2UI5.
-Check out the UI-Extension addon for more details [here.](/addons/popup)
+If you want to export the data directly at the frontend, SAP offers the sap.ui.export.Spreadsheet control to export table content.
+With some additional logic, this control is also usable with abap2UI5.
+Check out the UI-Extension add-on for more details [here.](/addons/popup) However, the programming effort might be higher compared to the file-based approach shown above.